philenius/philenius.github.io/_posts/2019-03-01-how-to-create-user-interfaces-in-unity-for-google-daydream-vr-apps.markdown

 6. Select the main camera and add the script `GvrPointerPhysicsRaycaster`.

 7. Now, you can add a button or any other UI control to your canvas.
-The player can automatically interact with the UI elements through its controller.
+The player can automatically interact with the UI elements with the Daydream controller.